Chinese Chicken Salad

 Final Word

-Please let me know if you have made this Chinese Chicken Salad before and if your recipe differs slightly.
+Please let me know if you’ve made this Chinese Chicken Salad before and if your recipe differs slightly.
 It’s all about cooking from scratch and teaching our kids and grandkids how to do the same.
-Hopefully, you can use some of your garden vegetables in it.
+Hopefully, you can use some of your garden vegetables in this salad.

 One great aspect of this salad is that it’s served cold, straight from the fridge.
 What a great way to enjoy a fresh salad on a hot summer day!
 May God bless this world, Linda